Aya-Akrabawi/data-structures-and-algorithms/linkedList/README.md

 a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.

 ## Challenge
-to create linked list and insert values inside it and check them
+to create linked list and manipulate it

 ## Approach & Efficiency
-to create linked list and insert values inside it and check them
+to create linked list and manipulate it

 ## API
  a method called insert >> takes any value as an argument and adds a new node with that value to the head of the list